S-Hari-B/TBG/README.md

 Follow the on-screen menu to start a new game or exit.
 Starting a new game lets you supply a seed or have one generated for you.
 The seed is then used to seed the deterministic RNG.

+Data definitions live in `data/definitions/*.json` and are loaded through the data-layer repositories (no presentation or domain code reads JSON directly).

 ## Running the Tests

 ```
 pytest
 ```

-Pytest will pick up tests from the `tests/` folder and verify the RNG contract.
+Pytest will pick up tests from the `tests/` folder, including data-layer suites that rely on `tmp_path` overrides so the real JSON files remain untouched.